sorooshmh/opennebula/README.md

  **virtualmachine:**
  This Playbook create a VM machine from a template.First of all some are prepared network template and image copy to master server and after that they execute on master server.

+ NOTE: You should download and put your CentOS-7-x86_64-Minimal-2009.iso file into files section in Ansible ( roles>>virtualmachine>>files)

       ansible-playbook virtualmachine.yaml -i inventory/virtualmachine -vv

  You can also check your environment with these commands: